IsmeilHachem/nimbusnerd/blogs/Azure Networking.md

-# 🌌 Welcome to the Galactic Network! 🌌
+# 🚀 Welcome to the Interstellar Journey of Networking! 🌌

-In this vast cosmos, we have many celestial bodies to visit.
-Our cosmic tour includes:
+Greetings, cosmic voyager! 🌠 Prepare to embark on a thrilling adventure through the bustling cosmos of networking.
+Our star map reveals a multitude of celestial bodies to explore:

 - 🌐 Virtual Networks (Vnets)
 - 🛡️ Network Security Groups (NSG)
 - 🔥 Azure Firewall
-- 📞 Domain Name System (DNS) and Azure DNS
+- 📬 Domain Name System (DNS) and Azure DNS
 - 🚦 Network Routing and Endpoints
 - 🚄 ExpressRoute
 - ⚖️ Azure Load Balancer (ALB)
-- 🌐 Azure Application Gateway (AAG)
+- 🚪 Azure Application Gateway (AAG)
-- 📝 IP Schema
+- 🗺️ IP Schema
-- 📦 Network Virtual Appliance (NVA)
+- 🧰 Network Virtual Appliance (NVA)

 ## 🌐 Virtual Networks (Vnets)

-Think of a Vnet as a galaxy, and within each galaxy are solar systems, in this case, subnets.
-Subnets are a range of IP addresses within a Vnet address space.
-A Vnet can have many subnets, just need to be aware of not overlapping IP ranges with other subnets.
-Each subnet can have its own security policies, just like each solar system can have its own laws of physics.
+Imagine a Vnet as a galaxy, and within each galaxy are solar systems, or in our case, subnets.
+Subnets are clusters of IP addresses within the vast expanse of a Vnet.
+A single Vnet can host countless subnets, just be cautious not to let their IP ranges collide!

+By default, Azure reserves five IP addresses in every subnet:

+1. x.x.x.0 - the network address, like the name of your galaxy
+2. x.x.x.1 - the default gateway, your trusty spaceship
+3. x.x.x.2 and x.x.x.3 - Azure DNS IPs, your interstellar GPS
+4. x.x.x.255 - the Broadcast address, your galaxy-wide radio station

+We have two types of IP addresses; public (like popular tourist destinations) and private (like secret hideaways).
+They can be static (permanent) or dynamic (changing).
+Static IPs are perfect for DNS name resolution, TSL/SSL certs linked to an IP, and firewall rules based on IP ranges.
+To assign a static IP, create a public IP and it will be assigned.
+For dynamic, you can only do it after a public IP is associated with an Azure resource and started for the first time.
+The address will change once the virtual machine is deallocated.

+But what if we want to travel from one galaxy (Vnet) to another?
+Enter Vnet peering!
+This is like building a wormhole between two galaxies:

+1. Regional Vnet - connecting galaxies in the same quadrant
+2. Global Vnet - connecting galaxies across different quadrants

+Vnet peering involves a Vnet gateway, which is like a space station that facilitates travel between two galaxies.
+The gateway also allows Vnets to communicate outside of the peering, such as:

+- Site-to-site to connect to your home base
+- Vnet-to-vnet
+- Point-to-site

+Remember, Vnet peering is non-transitive.
+If you have three galaxies (Vnets), and Galaxy A is connected to Galaxy B, and Galaxy B is connected to Galaxy C, Galaxy A and Galaxy C aren't automatically connected.
+You must establish a direct wormhole (peer them) or configure a user-defined route to point the Vnet to a NVA or Vnet gateway.

-## 🛡️ Network Security Groups (NSGs)
+## 🛡️ Network Security Groups (NSG)

-These cosmic shields allow or deny network traffic into your subnets.
-They get placed on either the subnet or the network interface card that sits on the virtual machine.
-They are like the guardians of the galaxy, protecting your resources from unwanted traffic.
+Next, we encounter Network Security Groups (NSGs), the vigilant space police of our Azure cosmos.
+They're responsible for maintaining law and order by enforcing security rules at the network level.
+NSGs have rules, much like a space code of conduct, that allow or deny traffic to resources.

+NSGs operate at two levels:

+1. Subnet level - like a force field around an entire solar system
+2. Network Interface level - like a personal shield around your spaceship

+Remember, the space police (NSG) always prioritize personal safety (Network Interface level) over general security (Subnet level).

 ## 🔥 Azure Firewall

-This is a stateful, highly available, and scalable application that can be integrated with azure monitor for logging and analytics.
-This application allows you to centrally create allow and/or deny rules and uses threat intelligence-based filtering to allow for easier debugging.
-It's like the cosmic police, keeping an eye on all the traffic and making sure everything is in order.
+As we venture deeper into the cosmos, we encounter the formidable Azure Firewall, a fully stateful firewall as a service.
+Think of it as the colossal space fortress that protects your Azure Virtual Network.
+It provides high-level threat intelligence, using Microsoft Threat Intelligence, the galaxy's top intelligence agency.

-## 📞 Domain Name System (DNS) and Azure's DNS
+## 📬 Domain Name System (DNS) and Azure DNS

-DNS is basically the phonebook of the internet.
-It translates domain names into IP addresses so web browsers can load up the content.
-Azure DNS helps us host DNS records for our domains.
-It's like the intergalactic directory, helping us find the right planets (websites) we want to visit.
+Navigating the cosmos can be tricky, but that's where the Domain Name System (DNS) and Azure DNS come in.
+They're like the interstellar postal service, translating domain names to IP addresses so your messages (data packets) reach the right destination.

 ## 🚦 Network Routing and Endpoints

-System routes direct traffic between virtual machines, on-premise, and the internet.
-User-defined routes are more customizable and define routes that specify the next hop in traffic flow.
-It's like the cosmic GPS, guiding our spaceships (data packets) to their destinations.
+In the vast expanse of the cosmos, knowing the best route is crucial.
+Network Routing and Endpoints are like your trusty star maps and navigation systems, guiding your data packets through the most efficient routes.

 ## 🚄 ExpressRoute

-This resource allows you to connect privately between azure and on-premise.
-Instead of going over the internet, it goes directly through the backbone of the cloud.
-It's like a wormhole, allowing us to travel quickly and securely between different parts of the cosmos.
+Sometimes, the regular cosmic highways just don't cut it.
+For those high-priority, confidential missions, we have ExpressRoute, a private, dedicated superhighway that connects your on-premises networks to Azure.

-## ⚖️ Azure Load Balancer (ALB)
+## ⚖️ Azure Load Balancer (ALB) and Azure Application Gateway (AAG)

-This resource helps handle how traffic is distributed to the backend.
-We use health probes to ensure the backend is healthy to receive traffic.
-It's like the traffic controller of the galaxy, making sure all spaceships (data packets) are evenly distributed and the traffic flows smoothly.

-## 🌐 Azure Application Gateway (AAG)

-This resource manages requests sent to web applications from client applications.
-It will route traffic to a pool of webservers based on the URL of the request.
-It's like the interstellar post office, making sure all messages (requests) are delivered to the right planets (servers).
+In our bustling cosmos, traffic management is key.
+The Azure Load Balancer (ALB) and Azure Application Gateway (AAG) are like advanced traffic control systems, ensuring smooth and efficient traffic flow, preventing congestion and crashes.

-## 📝 IP Schema
+## 🗺️ IP Schema

-This describes Azure's IP design which uses private IPs.
-There are three ranges of non-routable IPs for the internal network.
-1. 10.0.0.0 - 10.255.255.255
-2. 172.16.0.0 - 176.31.255.255
-3. 192.168.0.1 - 192.168.255.255

-It's like the cosmic map, showing us the layout of the galaxy and where each planet (IP address) is located.
+Every explorer needs a good understanding of the cosmic coordinates, or in our case, the IP Schema.
+It's the system that assigns unique coordinates (IP addresses) to every object in the cosmos.

-## 📦 Network Virtual Appliance (NVA)
+## 🧰 Network Virtual Appliance (NVA)

-This is a virtual machine that controls the flow of traffic by controlling the routing.
-It acts as a router forwarding requests between subnets.
-It's like the cosmic traffic cop, directing traffic and making sure everything flows smoothly.

-That's the end of our interstellar voyage through the Galactic Network!
-Keep your curiosity alive, continue exploring the infinite cosmos of cloud computing, and remember - in the vast expanse of the universe, the cloud is your cosmic companion.
-Until our next adventure, young grasshopper! 🚀✨
+Last but not least, we have the Network Virtual Appliance (NVA), a virtual device that performs network functions like firewall, WAN optimization, and routing.
+Think of it as your all-in-one space utility tool.

+And that, dear space explorer, brings us to the end of our thrilling journey through the Azure networking cosmos. 🌌

+Next on our itinerary?
+The fascinating world of monitoring. 🖥️🔍 While not a part of networking, monitoring is like the high-tech control center of your space mission, providing you with real-time updates and insights about your journey.
+It's an essential tool for any Azure explorer, helping you keep track of your resources, optimize your performance, and navigate the cosmos with confidence.
+So stay tuned for our next adventure! 🌠

+Until then, keep exploring, and may the cloud be with you, young grasshopper! 🚀